bitb3nder/outlooker/README.md

     search              Search for emails from the user's inbox by keyword sendinvites         Launch a calendar invite campaign
     list                List available templates
-    devicecode          Authenticate using device code flow
+    addtemplate         Add script support for a custom HTML template devicecode          Authenticate using device code flow

 optional arguments: